 Finding the right place to stay in Las Vegas is one of the most important things when planning your Sin City adventure.
 For those not looking to stay at grand hotels, Airbnb offers unique accommodations that blend the convenience of a large resort with the comforts and privacy of home.

 This little villa is glowing with old-school charm.
-The arched colonnade resembles a set out of Scorcese’s Casino.
-However, the house’s many amenities – which include a pool, a billiards table and an authentic blackjack table – make it seem like a perfect place to stage an unforgettable family vacay.
-Situated minutes from the Las Vegas Strip, this vintage Vegas estate is a five-bedroom house.
-Four of the bedrooms come with en-suite bathrooms.
-With affordable rates, the kid-friendly place is less than 15 minutes away from Downtown, the outlets and many restaurants.
+The arched colonnade resembles a set from Scorsese’s Casino.
+However, the many amenities – which include a pool, a billiards table and an authentic blackjack table – make it seem like a perfect place to stage an unforgettable family vacay.
+Situated minutes from the Strip, this vintage Vegas estate is a five-bedroom house, four of which are ensuite.
+With affordable rates, the kid-friendly place is less than 15 minutes from Downtown, the outlets and many restaurants.

 This Spanish-style retreat located just outside the Arts District (between the Strip and Downtown) features high-end touches that compete with many of the penthouses on the Strip.
-The open floor plan makes every room feel massive while the pool feels like it belongs at a spa.
-This modern luxury house is an excellent spot for a group of friends looking to have fun and chill while having enough space to spread out and recharge.
-While the price is on the higher side for a house in the area, it is several hundred dollars cheaper than similar luxurious properties in Sin City.
+The open floor plan makes every room feel massive, while the pool feels like it belongs at a spa.
+This modern luxury house is an excellent spot for a group of friends looking to have fun and chill yet with enough space to spread out and recharge.
+While the price is on the high side for a house in the area, it is several hundred dollars cheaper than similar luxurious properties in Sin City.

 There’s so much to see in Vegas beyond the phantasmagoric (but insular) worlds of the Strip and Downtown, and this Summerlin home is one of the main hubs for sans-Strip culture.
-This 2,000sq ft (186sq m) home lies 10 miles (16 kilometers) from the bustling Strip and Downtown areas but offers guests tranquility while visiting Sin City.
+This 2,000sqft (186sqm) home lies 10mi (16km) from the bustling Strip and Downtown areas but offers guests tranquility while visiting Sin City.
 The beautiful house can host up to eight people and has a pool, jacuzzi and grill, making it an ideal place if you’re traveling with kids.
 Also, the Red Rock Canyon nature area is just a few minutes away, and shopping and family-friendly entertainment abound.